-Anti-vibration mats are actually a great option for many machines we use in workshops.
+Anti-vibration pads are actually a great option for many machines we use in workshops.
 Large air compressors, air conditioners, dishwashers, washing machines, and other comparable appliances are all similarly loud.

-However, before I get into the specifics of how rubber mats can help you, we have to figure out what kind of noise air compressors make.
-After we have a firm grasp of that, I’ll explain everything you need to know about how these machines work so that you know what you need to worry about in terms of noise.
+Before I get into the reviews of the best products currently on the market, we have to figure out what kind of noise air compressors make.
+After we have a firm grasp of that, I’ll explain everything you need to know about finding the right pads for your machine.
 Finally, I’ll also give you a few tips that will help you set up your air compressor so that you can use it without worrying about disturbing the whole neighborhood.

 However, even that upper threshold can get uncomfortable if you’re going to be working for a while.
 Imagine having to vacuum for hours on end.
 That’s about the same level of noise you can expect from some of the quieter air compressors.

 Naturally, most compressors are much worse, as they can even be louder than 80 decibels.
 That’s about twice as loud as 70 decibels — which can actually damage your hearing.
 And that’s only the airborne noise that reaches your ears.
 But that’s not all, is it?